walterpg/google-drive-sync/docs/notices/kp2-48-save.md

 ## Use a Different KeePass Release

 Users of KeePass v2.48 should upgrade to KeePass v2.48.1 immediately.
 Otherwise, to continue using the plugin safely, please install an [earlier or later](https://sourceforge.net/projects/keepass/files/KeePass%202.x/) KeePass release.
-As of the 4.0.6-beta release, the plugin supports KeePass releases from v2.35 through v2.47.
-Though not recommended, you may otherwise consider installing a plugin release other than the effected release versions listed below.

-It is believed that this defect first appeared in KeePass v2.48.
+The defect apparently first appeared in KeePass v2.48.
 It effects all plugin releases from v4.0.5-beta.

+As of the 4.0.7-beta release, the plugin supports KeePass releases v2.35 through v2.47.
+Though not recommended, you may could consider installing a plugin release prior to v4.0.5-beta.

 ## Detecting the Problem